-Well, here’s the dirty little secret that the suds salesmen don’t want you to know: Some people get OK results with no detergent at all.
-Others save 90 percent of the cost of store-bought by making it themselves.
+Here’s a dirty little secret the suds salesmen don’t want you to know: Some people get decent results with no detergent at all.

-The blog Funny about Money decided to forgo detergent completely as part of an experiment.
-Here’s a quote:
+The blogger behind Funny About Money decided to forgo laundry detergent completely as part of an experiment.
+The result:

 “By and large, all of the freshly washed clothing came out with an odor: It smelled of clean water!”

-You might be surprised to learn that, while clothing has been around in some form for hundreds of thousands of years, laundry detergent is relatively new.
-And yet, ancient people were still able to get their clothing clean.
+You might be surprised to learn that while clothing has been around in some form for thousands of years, laundry detergent is relatively new.
+And yet, people in ancient times were still able to get their clothing clean.
 How?

-But if the idea of using nothing more than water to wash your gym socks sounds a little scuzzy, that’s cool.
-Make your own detergent.
-It’s not hard.
+But if the idea of using nothing more than water to wash your gym socks sounds a little scuzzy, you can make your own detergent.
+It’s easy.

-A quick search online will show you that there’s no shortage of homemade laundry soap recipes.
-Here’s one we found that seems to work pretty well.
-You’ll need:
+There’s no shortage of homemade laundry soap recipes.
+Here are the ingredients for one we found that seems to work pretty well:

 - 4 cups of water

 - 1/2 cup washing soda (not baking soda)